didierhk/visioStencils/stencils.md

 # Everything you always wanted to know about my visio artefacts but were afraid to ask

-[Microsoft Visio](https://www.microsoft.com/en-ca/microsoft-365/visio) users is a big [community](https://techcommunity.microsoft.com/t5/visio/ct-p/Visio), you can find them on many platforms including [reddit](https://www.reddit.com/r/Visio/).
+[Microsoft Visio](https://www.microsoft.com/en-ca/microsoft-365/visio) has a big [user community](https://techcommunity.microsoft.com/t5/visio/ct-p/Visio), you can find them on many platforms including [reddit](https://www.reddit.com/r/Visio/).

 I try to keep my visio artefacts as _fresh_ as possible by manually accessing the vendors website on a regular basis.
 Refer to the source section below for more information.